starpeace-project/starpeace-client-website-assets/README.md

 ### Combine

-combine-textures.js is executed with grunt ```combined``` target and provides logic to combine and optimize raw assets as well as generate description metadata to be used with game client
+combine-textures.js is executed with grunt ```combine``` target and provides logic to combine and optimize raw assets as well as generate description metadata to be used with game client

 ## Legacy Assets